A young, Black, male college student reads messages on mobile phone.

 Why is income required on a student credit card application?

-There are a few reasons why student credit card applications require you to share information about your income, even if you don’t earn a salary or hourly wage.
-Credit cards for students with no income can have varying credit limits, so information about your income helps card issuers determine your initial line of credit.
-Your income also acts as an indicator of your ability to pay your debts on time, which impacts the types of credit cards and interest rates you may be eligible for.
+There are a few reasons why student credit card applications require information about your income, even if you don’t have a job.
+Your income acts as an indicator of your ability to pay your debts on time, which impacts the types of credit cards and interest rates you may be eligible for.
+Because of income, one student may have a different credit limit than the next, even if they are the same age and go to the same school.

 Sources of income you can use on a student credit card application

-Student credit cards are designed for college students with little to no credit history, and are tailored to suit students’ unique financial situations—even students with no income.
+Student credit cards are designed for college students with little to no credit history.
+They’re also tailored to suit unique financial situations—even students with no income.
 Since they typically provide lower credit limits, student credit cards may allow more flexibility in their applicant qualifications.
 Sure, showing income from any job is helpful when applying for a student credit card, but a student can use other acceptable sources of income to qualify.

 If you're eighteen or older and work part-time or full-time, you can count earnings from your job—including tips and bonuses—as income on a student credit card application.
-Pay from freelance work and other irregular sources of income may be included on your application as well.
+You can also include pay from freelance work and other irregular sources of income.
 If asked to verify your information, you'll need documentation like a tax return, paystub, or letter from your employer to prove your earnings to the credit card company.

 The support of a partner can make a big difference when putting yourself through school.
-And if you’re twenty-one or older, you can include a spouse’s or partner’s income along with your own to qualify for a student credit card.
-Unfortunately, adults under twenty-one can only report their independent income or assets on a credit card application—except for borrowers in community property states where income is shared between spouses and some domestic partners by law.
+And if you’re twenty-one or older, you can include spouse or partner income (along with your own) to qualify for a student credit card.
+Unfortunately, if you’re under twenty-one you can only report your own independent income or assets.
+The exception is for borrowers in community property states where spouses (and some domestic partners) share income by law.

-Applicants twenty-one and older are not required to have a cosigner when applying for a credit card.
+Credit card companies don’t require applicants twenty-one and older to have a cosigner.
 Adults younger than twenty-one who prove they can independently repay their debt typically won’t need a cosigner either.
 But if borrowers eighteen to twenty years old can't provide enough proof of income, a cosigner's income may count on a student credit card application.
 But remember, fewer and fewer card issuers allow cosigners.

 What doesn’t count as a source of income on a student credit card application?